The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 And more importantly, the president will propose making the tax credit available as soon as you buy the car.

-Obama will propose that tax credit is available at the point of sale by making it transferable to the dealer or financier, allowing consumers to benefit when they purchase a vehicle rather than when they file their taxes.
+Obama will propose a tax credit is available at the point of sale by making it transferable to the dealer or financier, allowing consumers to benefit when they purchase a vehicle rather than when they file their taxes.

 Suggested retail price of a Chevy Volt is estimated $39,145, but even with a $10,000 tax credit, you can own a Chevy Impala full-size car for $25,700, $4,000 cheaper than the subsidized Volt.